umbraco/UmbracoDocs/14/umbraco-cms/reference/management-api/README.md

 # Management API

 The Management API delivers headless capabilities built directly into Umbraco.
-In comparison with the Content Delivery API, Management API allows interaction with everything else from the backoffice apart from the content and media items.
-You can then receive responses in a JSON format and lets you preset them in different channels, using your preferred technology stack.
-This feature preserves the friendly editing experience of Umbraco, while also ensuring a performant delivery of content in a headless fashion.
-And with its different extension points, you can tailor this API to fit a broad range of requirements.
+Unlike the Content Delivery API, the Management API enables interaction with everything else in the backoffice except for the Content and Media items.

+The API returns responses in a JSON format, which can be presented in different channels using your preferred technology stack.
+This feature maintains the user-friendly editing experience of Umbraco, while also ensuring an efficient delivery of content in a headless manner.
+Additionally, with its different extension points, the API can be customized to meet a wide range of requirements.

 The Management API can also be used for Custom apps or Workflows with OpenID Connect.